The joint bidiagonalization method for large GSVD computations in finite precision: Numerical experiments

-We now provide several numerical examples to illustrate the results given in the previous sections, including the numerical behavior of the JBD process and the numerical performance of the GSVD computation based on the JBD process.

-Throughout this section, all the numerical experiments are performed on an Intel (R) Core (TM) i7-7700 CPU 3.60GHz with the main memory 8GB using the Matlab R2017a with the machine precision $\epsilon = 2.22 \times 10^{-16}$ under the Windows 10 operating system.
-For each matrix pair $\{A, L\}$, we use $b=(1,\dots,1)^{T}\in\mathbb{R}^{m}$ as the starting vector of the JBD process, where $m$ is the row number in $A$.
-We mention that our results are based on the assumption that the inner least squares problem \eqref{2.3} is solved accurately at each step.
-Therefore, for the implementation of the JBD process in the numerical experiments, the $QR$ factorization of $ $ is computed, and $QQ^{T}\tilde{u}_{i}$ is computed explicitly using $Q$ at each step.
+We report numerical experiments to justify the results obtained.
+All the numerical experiments were performed on an Intel (R) Core (TM) i7-7700 CPU 3.60GHz with the main memory 8GB using the Matlab R2017a with the machine precision $\epsilon = 2.22 \times 10^{-16}$ under the Miscrosoft Windows 10 64-bit system.
+For each matrix pair $\{A, L\}$, we use $b=(1,\dots,1)^{T}\in\mathbb{R}^{m}$ as the starting vector of the JBD process, and each inner least squares problem \eqref{2.3} is solved accurately by computing the QR factorization \eqref{1.1} and $QQ^{T}w$ for a given $w$.